aglantzrbc/rutgers23-project-one/README.md

 **2-INSTALLATION**

-This project is coded in Python 3.10.9
+    •	This project is coded in Python 3.10.9
-The project files have an .ipynb extension, so they are meant to be viewed in Jupyter Notebook.
+    •	The project files have an .ipynb extension, so they are meant to be viewed in Jupyter Notebook.
+    •	The project requires the dependencies listed below.
+Pip installs should preceed imports where necessary
+    •	The project assumes there is a folder called "plots" one level below the code file that contains the file "map_crashes.png"

 *Dependencies -*

-<<<<<<< HEAD
     •	json,
     •	matplotlib.pyplot,
     •	numpy,